lorin/booknotes/Engineering-Safer-World.md

 It is possible and even quite easy to build software that we cannot understand in terms of being able to determine how it will behave under all conditions.

-incrase in system accidents stemming from intellectual unmanageability reltaed to interactively complex & tightly coupled designs that allow potentially unsafe interactions to go undetected during development
+increase in system accidents stemming from intellectual unmanageability reltaed to interactively complex & tightly coupled designs that allow potentially unsafe interactions to go undetected during development

-Control software contriubts to accident bynot enforcing appropriate constraints on behavior or by commanding behavior that violates the constraints.
+Control software contriubts to accident by not enforcing appropriate constraints on behavior or by commanding behavior that violates the constraints.

 ### Classification of accident factors